 Diamond Hill State Park offers a number of activities and “Fun Rides” throughout the year, and its trails are generally accessible from the months of March through November, excluding instances of unseasonable or inclement weather.

 Prudence Island is a great place for individuals and families to enjoy a lazy ride amid some of the best scenery in Rhode Island.
 Prudence is the largest island in the state, situated in the middle of the breathtaking Narragansett Bay.
 Prudence is about 1.5 miles wide at its widest and about 7 miles long, with about two-thirds of the island under permanent conservation or state control.
-Although there is no bridge from the mainland to Prudence Island, visiting riders can always take advantage of the ferry service, which leaves daily from the town of Bristol, CT.
+Although there is no bridge from the mainland to Prudence Island, visiting riders can always take advantage of the ferry service, which leaves daily from the town of Bristol, RI.

 The mountain biking trails on Prudence Island are, for the most part, wide, flat and smooth, making them absolutely perfect for beginner riders and sightseers.
 There are virtually no climbs to speak of, and only a few drops that could be considered steep.
 There are, however, a few well-placed obstacles to challenge riders, including bridges, berms and even a few rocks.
 Taken together, these obstacles make for a very entertaining ride and a great way to spend a spring or summer day.